Developing my Teaching

 - reviewing course documents.

-In each case, we can design data collection instruments, gather, enter and analyse the data.
-The pedagogical advisor and teacher we can meet to review this evidence with the teacher and discuss multiple possibilities appropriate to their context, allowing the teacher the freedom to identify what will best suit their content, their own teaching and their constraints.
+Depending on the needs of each case, we can design data collection instruments, collect, and analyse the data.
+We can then meet with the teacher to review this evidence and discuss possibilities appropriate to their context.
+This allows the teacher the freedom to identify what will best suit their content, their own teaching and their constraints.
 The report prepared by the pedagogical advisor, in cases when it is not compulsory, remains confidential between the pedagogical advisor and the teacher.